arturopala/cross-scala.g8/README.md

 ---

  * review template sources in `/src/main/g8`
- * modify files as you need, but be careful about placeholders, paths and so on
+ * modify files as you need, but be careful about placeholders, paths, and so on
- * run `./test.sh` in template root to validate your changes
+ * run `./test.sh` in the template root to validate your changes

 or (safer) ...